CuriousNikhil/neumorphic-compose/README.md

 ## Contribution Guide
 Please contribute!
 I'm just getting my hands dirty with Jetpack-Compose.
 There is heavy chance that the code may/may not be correct/holding best practices.
 I request you to contribute/ raise issues/ send PRs so I can learn too.
 You can use the Github **Discussion** to discuss and ask questions.
-Or you can reach out to me on Twitter [@CuriousNikhil](https://twitter.com/curiousnikhil)
+Or you can reach out to me on Twitter [@CuriousNikhil](https://twitter.com/curiousnikhil).
+ - Current release branch - `release/1.0.0-alpha02`

 ## License
 Licensed under Apache License, Version 2.0 [here](https://github.com/CuriousNikhil/neumorphic-compose/blob/main/LICENSE)